 According to Section 43-90 ‘residential accommodation’ is classified as a type of property that can attract building depreciation allowances, providing that was its intended use at the time of completion.

-Luckily for first home buyers, this requirement is satisfied even if the accommodation was intended to be used for private purposes or to be owner-occupied after its completion.
+Luckily for first-home buyers, this requirement is satisfied even if the accommodation was intended to be used for private purposes or to be owner-occupied after its completion.
 The important part of the Act relates to how the property is used in the ‘current year of use’.

-First of all, let me point out that the first home buyer grant currently favours buyers who purchase brand-new property.
+First of all, let me point out that the first home buyer grant currently favours buyers who purchase brand-new properties.
 By favouring new property, the government is hoping to stimulate building activity which is generally the first industry to lead the way out of a recession.

 The building industry also stimulates other industries such as retail (people need to buy new TVs, lounges and other items when they move into a new home and this has a knock-on effect on the wider economy).

-The table below Table compares the effects of buying different property types and renting them out immediately with a first home buyer buying and moving straight into the property.
+The table below Table compares the effects of buying different property types and renting them out immediately with a first-home buyer buying and moving straight into the property.

 I also show you the difference between using the diminishing value method, which accelerates the allowances you can claim, and the prime cost method, which evenly spreads out the allowances you can claim.